-Inward FDI flow in South Asia is largely destined to India; more importantly, it has been concentrated over time to India (Table 1).
-Out of South Asia's total FDI flow of US\$28.6 billion in 2012, India alone received about US\$25.5 billion which was about 89 per cent of the total.
-The second highest recipient of FDI is Bangladesh which received only US\$990 million and its share was only 3.5 per cent (vis-à-vis 12.4 per cent in 2000).
-Pakistan, once a major FDI recipient has lost its importance due to political violence, unrest and lack of infrastructural facilities and has received less FDI (from US\$2.2 billion in 2005 to US\$847 million in 2012).
-Thus, most of the South Asian locations have not yet been adequately developed for attracting FDI.
-Future investment cooperation needs to take into account the unbalanced nature of investment flow due to lack of competitiveness of most of the locations as investment destinations.
+Inward FDI flow in South Asia is largely destined to India; more importantly, it has been concentrated over time in India (Table 1).
+Out of South Asia's total FDI inflow of US\$28.6 billion in 2012, India alone received about US\$25.5 billion, which was about 89 per cent of the total.
+The second highest recipient of FDI is Bangladesh, which received only US\$990 million and its share was only 3.5 per cent (vis-à-vis 12.4 per cent in 2000).
+Pakistan, once a major FDI recipient has lost its importance due to political violence, unrest and lack of infrastructural facilities and has received less and less FDI (from US\$2.2 billion in 2005 to US\$847 million in 2012).
+Future investment cooperation needs to take into account the unbalanced nature of investment flow in South Asia due to lack of competitiveness of most of the locations as investment destinations.

-Table 1: South Asia FDI Inflow (FDI in million USD)
+Table 1: South Asia FDI Inflow (in million USD)